In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki. Read Suki's Story.

 *

-Ten years ago today, my life changed forever.
-I always say that in some ways, my life ended -- at least life as I knew it.
-In talking with so many victims of veterinary neglect, incompetence, malpractice, and abuse, that is the one common denominator, almost to a person, that all of them say: My life will never be the same.
+April 26, 2016--Seventeen years ago today, my life changed forever.
+Like so many other victims of veterinary neglect, incompetence, malpractice, and abuse, I always say that in some ways, my life ended -- at least life as I knew it.
+Almost to a person, fellow victims agree: My life will never be the same.

 Do you need to file a complaint against a veterinarian?
 Start here.